Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 7. The root system is small, fibrous.

-8. With a lack of lighting, the flowering of pelargonium stops.
-Due to excessive watering, root rot is possible, externally manifested by changes in the leaves of the plant.
+8. With a lack of lighting, pelargonium flowering stops.
+Due to excessive watering, root rot is possible, which is externally manifested by changes in the leaves of the plant.

-9. The soil in the pot should be loosened monthly to supply oxygen to the roots.
+9. The soil in the pot should be loosened monthly to provide oxygen to the roots.

-10. The flower pot should be spacious with a wide drainage layer, the ground is loose, and adjacent flowerpots should be located at a distance from the pelargonium.
-So as not to interfere with its violent flowering.
+10. The flower pot should be spacious with a wide drainage layer, the soil should be loose, and neighboring flowerpots should be placed at a distance from the pelargonium.
+So as not to interfere with its wild flowering.

-11. In winter, you can stop watering, as the plant perfectly tolerates a lack of moisture.
+11. In winter, you can stop watering, as the plant tolerates a lack of moisture well.

 Worth knowing!
-Pelargonium is a delicate house plant, and any violation of the rules for caring for it immediately affects its flowering (reducing the size and number of flowers, up to a complete cessation).
+Pelargonium is a delicate houseplant, and any violation of the rules for caring for it immediately affects its flowering (reduction in the size and number of flowers, up to complete cessation).

 Application

-Considering that geranium and pelargonium have different requirements for conditions of maintenance and care, their application also differs significantly:
+Considering that geranium and pelargonium have different requirements for conditions of maintenance and care, their use is also significantly different:

-Geranium is planted mainly in gardens, and in different areas and in small groups, since when planting a large area with a plant, it looks untidy due to dissected leaves and small flowers.
+Geranium is planted mainly in gardens, in different areas and in small groups, since when planted over a large area, it looks untidy due to dissected leaves and small flowers.

-• as a ground cover perennial plant unpretentious in care;
+• as a ground cover perennial plant that is unpretentious in care;

 • for background filling of voids in a flower bed;

-• to cover complex and shady areas of the garden;
+• for covering difficult and shady areas of the garden;

 • for landscaping slopes (thanks to strong and tenacious roots).